shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/how-to-create-a-dao-on-celo-with-react-native-and-redux.md

 ## What is a DAO?

-A [DAO](https://learn.figment.io/other/glossary#d) is represented as rules encoded as a computer program that is transparent, controlled by the organization members, and not influenced by a central government.
+> [Wikipedia](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) defines DAO (Decentralized Autonomous Organization) as an organization represented as rules encoded as a computer program that is transparent, controlled by the organization members, and not influenced by a central government.
 It decides which decision will be made by a decentralized organization.

 In non-technical terms: **DAOs are an effective and safe way to work with like-minded folks around the globe**.